Leonard W. Hatton Jr.: September 11 attacks

 On the morning of September 11, 2001, Hatton was on his way to work when he saw the North Tower of the World Trade Center on fire after being struck by American Airlines Flight 11 at 8:46 a.m.
 According to eyewitness accounts, he turned back to help.
 On his own initiative, he responded directly to the North Tower, where he assumed a position on the roof of the Marriott World Trade Center.
 From his vantage point, he radioed his squad from atop the hotel and reported that civilians were jumping from the North Tower.
 He radioed again from the roof of at 9:03 a.m., when United Airlines Flight 175 struck the South Tower.
 Because of falling debris, he moved from the roof and joined with New York City Fire Department (FDNY) firefighters in evacuating the civilians trapped within the South Tower.
 One civilian survivor told investigators that Hatton guided him to safety and then went back into the South Tower.
 Asking where Hatton was going, his last response was "back into the building".
 Hatton continued to stay in the South Tower to help evacuate the civilians in the building when it collapsed at 9:59 a.m., killing him, along with many others inside the South Tower instantly.

 Legacy

 At the National September 11 Memorial, Hatton is memorialized at the South Pool, on Panel S-26.
+Hatton also has a memorial stone inscribed at the Explosive Ordnance Disposal Memorial.
 In 2002, the Leonard W. Hatton Memorial Golf Classic was established in Colts Neck Township, New Jersey, in dedication to his memory and has held an annual golf memorial since.
 All proceeds are donated to the Burchette, Conners, Ellington, Hereford, Lynch Memorial College Scholarship Fund.
 The Fund, a 501(c)(3) organization, provides college scholarships to the children of deceased FBI Special Agents.
 As of September 8, 2020, the Hatton Memorial Golf Classic has raised more than $3,564,400 for the Fund.